Chase Dealer Services - Setting the Pace Newsletter

 Making the financials work

-Subscription services introduce a new channel to monetize vehicles along with operational impacts as dealers scale their fleet and optimize the service.
+Subscription services introduce a new channel to monetize vehicles along with operational impacts as dealers scale, or manage, their fleet and optimize the service.

 “We buy from our stores, sell back to our stores, service and repair at our stores,” says Austin Germain, Brand Experience Manager for Germain, explaining how the program is integrated into multiple parts of the business.